ezOBD2 - Free OBD2 Code Lookup and Check Engine Light Diagnostic Tool

 Preventive measures

-• Regularly inspect wiring and connectors.
+• Regularly inspect and maintain vehicle sensors.

 Error code type